erhan-er/g1K_BilGuide/group/mfurkan_log.md

 This week I have learned how to use Mapbox in Android Studio and how to get and show the current location of the user in a map activity in an android application.
 Also, I have learned how to put a location mark in a specific place using latitudes and longitudes of the location.
 Therefore, we prepared (with Furkan turunç and Recep Uysal) the second screen and we almost finished it, just a few editings we will be doing.
 Additionally, we have finished the fourth screen where we inform the user how much BilCoins he earned.

 ### ~ 7 May 2020 ~
 This week with my subgroup members(Furkan Turunç and Recep Uysal) I finished game mode.
 We fixed some little problems about the arrival to the destination point.
-Also we started to combine all the subgroups' parts and except some little problems and details, we finished our android mobile application.
+Also we started to combine all the subgroups' parts and except some little problems and details, we almost finished our android mobile application.

 ***